n-flint/backend_prework/day_1/questions.md

 ## Day 1 Questions

-1. How would you print the string `"Hello World!"` to the terminal? puts "Hello World!"
+1. How would you print the string `"Hello World!"` to the terminal? p "Hello World!"

 1. What is the character you would use to indicate comments in a ruby file?
-The character is #
+  #

 1. Explain the difference between an integer and a float?
-An integer is one digit, a float includes a decimal, ex (10.00)
+  An integer is a whole number, with no decimal.
+A float has a decimal point.

-1. In the space below, create a variable `animal` that holds the string `"zebra"` animal = "a huge zebra"
+1. In the space below, create a variable `animal` that holds the string `"zebra"` animal = "zebra"

-1. How would you print the string `"zebra"` using the variable that you created above? puts "My favorite animal is #{animal}!"
+1. How would you print the string `"zebra"` using the variable that you created above? p animal

 1. What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.
-Interpolation is used to insert data into the middle of a string.
-It only works in a double quoted string, and evaluates what ever is in the brackets. animal = "elephant" puts "Is an #{animal} the largest living thing with a trunk?"
+  Interpolation is when you access a variable within a string. p "My favorite animal is #{animal}."

 1. How do we get input from a user?
 What is the method that we would use?
-You can get the input from the user using the command "gets", and can also use the command gets.chomp in order to remove the new line character inputed by the user.
+  To get info from a user, use the command 'gets'.
+We use the method 'gets.chomp' to get the input as well as remove the enter character that the user entered.

-1. Name and describe two common string methods.
+1. Name and describe two common string methods. str.capitalize - This returns a string with the first character capitalized. str.upcase - This returns a string with every character capitalized.
-.length is a common method.
-This tells you how many characters are in the string.
-.split is another method.
-This breaks the string into parts, such as words.